cube3power/atsd/rule-engine/derived.md

 series e:${entity} m:jvm_memory_used_bytes=${value * db_last('jvm_memory_total_bytes') / 100.0}
 ```

+### Tags

-A special placeholder `${commandTags}` is provided to print out all window tags in the Network API syntax.
-It includes all tags to the command without knowing the tag names in advance.
+A special placeholder `${commandTags}` is provided to print out all window tags in the [Network API](../api/network/series.md#syntax) syntax.
+It allows appending all tags to the command without knowing the tag names in advance.

 ```ls
 series e:${entity} m:disk_free=${100 - value} ${commandTags}